-20. Don’t snack and stroll.
-Yup, grabbing a churro on the go to your next ride isn’t happening.
-New guidelines mandate that guests must be stationary and eating in a designated spot.
+20. Now you can snack and stroll.
+Yup, grabbing a churro on the go to your next ride IS happening.
+Now that guidelines have changed, guests no longer need to be stationary to eat.

 Bonus food tip!
 Place your meal orders via mobile order earlier in the day to secure a desirable time for your family to eat.
 Most places are only accepting mobile order.
 Here’s the HOW & WHEN of this food hack.

 More Important Disneyland Reopening Tips

 In the past, it took time or money to get the best seat in the house.
 I am all about that upgrade when it comes to things that really matter like the World of Color Dessert Party (took so much convincing from you guys on this one!) and front row seating for things like Fantasmic and my favorite Disneyland parades.

 21. Lighting of Sleeping Beauty Castle in Disneyland Park.
 Each night Sleeping Beauty Castle comes even more alive when the lights come on.
 Be there right when they come on (ask a Cast Member or check the app for current time) or stop for more pictures in front after the lights are on.